bark-simulator/bark/docs/source/about.md

 ## Approach

 BARK is a multi-agent simulation tailored towards the use case of autonomous systems, with a special focus on autonomous driving.
-Each agent is controlled by a behavior specification in form of a behavior model.
+Each agent is controlled by a behavior specification in the form of a behavior model.
 Behavioral models can be easily exchanged and used both for simulation of other participants and/or as behavior prediction on the behavior generation side.
 For this, BARK defines abstract interfaces for the development of own behavioral models but also delivers several state-of-the-art behavior models based on machine-learning and classical approaches.
 By additionally having a set of metrics and functions that evaluate individual components, BARK acts as a comprehensive framework for the development and verification of behavior generation approaches.